 Which is best for investment?

-If you’re investing purely for the profit margin, you can either choose a BTO flat or an EC as they both have the highest potential for appreciation and a higher margin cost.
+A BTO flat or an EC offers the highest potential for appreciation and a higher margin cost.

 BTO flats have lower barriers to entry because they are cheaper, and offer a wider selection of locations than ECs (although still a lot more limited compared to resale flats).
 The downside of BTOs is that you’ll have to wait about two to five years before your flat is completed, and can only rent it out when the MOP is over.